Sixes Hotel

-The Sixes Hotel in Sixes, Oregon is a historic 1.5 acre property with a hotel building that is listed on the National Register of Historic Places.
+The Sixes Hotel in Sixes, Oregon, United States, is a historic 1.5 acre property with a hotel building that is listed on the National Register of Historic Places.

 History

 In the 1840s the location of the hotel was a stagecoach stop on the old Sixes road up the Sixes River to gold placer mines in Summerville and Inman.
 A saw mill was located on the property.

 The building consists of two buildings that were both moved and attached together: the house of F.L.
 Randall, which was moved in 1920, and a former mill workers' house, moved later.